Between Armfield Crescent and Feltham Road, with allotments on both sides, a pair of semi-detached houses, numbered 39 and 41.

 However the housing department know all about No. 39 Feltham Road.
 Indeed it has been a thorn in their side for some time.

 The housing manager, Mr A. Brown has two choices: Do it up or knock it down.
 He realises it cannot be left as it is.

 But until he knows what the Town Planning department propose for the land he cannot do anything and it is understood the planners have not been quick in making up their minds.

-The surrounding land has been waste since the allotment scheme there was abandoned nand the site is ripe for development.
+The surrounding land has lain waste since the allotment scheme there was abandoned and the site is ripe for development.